 Fratta Polesine is a small medieval village located in the Province of Rovigo.
 It is known for its villas and events related to the Carbonari as well as for being one of the most impressive Bronze Age Necropolis in Europe.
 The town lies on the ancient shores channel “Scortico”.
 According to some archaeological discoveries of a settlement dating between the XII° and the beginning of the eighth century BC attributable to the final phase of the Bronze Age emerged at Frattesina, its origins are perhaps before the birth of Jesus Christ.

 Villa Oroboni, probably built in early ‘700 is distinguished by an asymmetrical development determined from the non-completion of the west side.
-The villa is known to be linked to the events of Carbonari (Italian secret society founded in Naples on patriotic and liberal values) of the first ‘800 where the tragedy of the Carbonari della Fratta finished with the arrest of the Noble Carbonaro patriot Antonio Fortunato Oroboni on 12/12/1818, fellow prisoner of Silvio Pellico.
-Setting of a number of Carbonare meetings was also Villa dei Villa-Cornoldi of the beginning ‘700.
+The villa is known to be linked to the events of Carbonari (Italian secret society founded in Naples on patriotic and liberal values) of the first ‘800 where the tragedy of the Carbonari Della Fratta finished with the arrest of the Noble Carbonaro patriot Antonio Fortunato Oroboni on 12/12/1818, a fellow prisoner of Silvio Pellico.
+The setting of a number of Carbonare meetings was also Villa Dei Villa-Cornoldi of the beginning ‘700.

-The Church of Saints Peter and Paul built in 1552 and completed in 1682 on design of Zuane Bellettato expanded on the ruins of an existing church of 1123.
+The Church of Saints Peter and Paul built in 1552 and completed in 1682 on the design of Zuane Bellettato expanded on the ruins of an existing church of 1123.
 The interiors are decorated with Tiepolo frescoes of the eighteenth century by Zugno Francesco (Italian painter, 1708-1787).
-The last Sunday of Carnival takes place “Carnevalando tra le ville,” a parade of floats, games and demonstrations among the monuments and villas in the historical centre.
+The last Sunday of Carnival takes place “Carnevalando tra le ville,” a parade of floats, games, and demonstrations among the monuments and villas in the historical center.